This roasted beet salad is perfect with fresh lettuce greens from the garden. Enjoy it with or without whole grains like quinoa.

-To show off these gorgeous greens and tasty beets, I decided to serve this salad on a shallow platter with a pair of salad tongs.
-Not only does it look great, but it keeps the tender greens from being squished , prevents the beets from staining everything pink and allows everyone to get some of the toppings.
+To show off these gorgeous greens and tasty beets, I like to serve this salad on a shallow platter.
+It looks so pretty and keeps the tender greens from being squished, prevents the beets from staining everything pink and allows everyone to get some of the toppings.
 For more tips on dressing and assembling this salad, continue reading after the recipe.
-First, let’s go straight to the recipe.

 - 4-6 small red beets